Yuemashi/spatiocyte-docs/install.rst

 ::

-  $ cd $HOME/wrk/spatiocyte/samples/2010.arjunan.syst.synth.biol/
+  $ cd $HOME/wrk/spatiocyte/examples/published/2010.arjunan.syst.synth.biol
   $ ecell3-em2eml 2010.arjunan.syst.synth.biol.wt.em
   $ ecell3-session-monitor

-Load the model 2010.arjunan.syst.synth.biol.wt.eml and try running the simulation for 90 seconds.
+Load the model 2010.arjunan.syst.synth.biol.wt.eml and try running the simulation for 180 seconds.

 We can also run Spatioctye models using command line interface of the E-Cell System:

 ::

-  $ ecell3-em2eml samples/2010.arjunan.syst.synth.biol/2010.arjunan.syst.synth.biol.wt.em
+  $ ecell3-em2eml 2010.arjunan.syst.synth.biol.wt.em
   $ ecell3-session -f 2010.arjunan.syst.synth.biol.wt.eml
-  <2010.arjunan.syst.synth.biol.wt.eml, t=0>>> run(90)
+  <2010.arjunan.syst.synth.biol.wt.eml, t=0>>> run(180)
-  <2010.arjunan.syst.synth.biol.wt.eml, t=90>>> exit()
+  <2010.arjunan.syst.synth.biol.wt.eml, t=180>>> exit()
-  # Models that are created using the Python script can be run as,
-  $ ecell3-session 2012.arjunan.chapter.neuron.py

-When running a Spatiocyte model with the VisualizationLogProcess module enabled, the three-dimensional positional information of a logged molecule species will be stored in visualLog0.dat (default file name).
+When running a Spatiocyte model with the VisualizationLogProcess module enabled, the three-dimensional positional information of a logged molecule species will be stored in VisualLog.dat (default file name).
 The molecules can be viewed in a separate visualizer window even while the simulation is still running.
 To view them, we can run SpatiocyteVisualizer by issuing